astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

 ![Joomla Language Associations - Multilingual Associations in your extension](/images/j4x19x2.png)

-5. open the view of an item of your component in the administration area and make sure that the status 'Language' is changeable.
+5. open the view of an item of your component in the administration area and make sure that the Language is editable.
 Change it from `All` to any language.

 ![Joomla Language Links - Multilingual Associations in your extension](/images/j4x19x3.png)

 7. play with the language associations and make sure that everything is associated correctly.
+Pay attention to the settings for the assigned categories.

 ![Joomla Language Links - Multilingual Associations in your extension](/images/j4x19x4.png)